anthonygrees/compliance-workshop/dca_linux.md

 #### 6. Check InSpec report in Chef Automate

-Once hardening cookbook run is complete, you will see many fixes and the InSpec CIS profile will have little errors
+Once the ```cis-rhel``` hardening cookbook run is complete, you will see many fixes and the InSpec CIS profile will have little errors

 First, let's check the Chef cookbook run of the ```cis-rhel``` cookbook.
 You can see each resource that was run to fix some of the CIS failues.

 ![chef_push](/images/stage3_chef_run.png)

 Second, let's check the InSpec run and see how the Compliance looks now.

 ![chef_push](/images/stage3_inspec.png)